Enhanced Representative Availability Process (ERAP) FAQs

 The representative will receive an automated reply email confirming receipt of their availability submission.

-A DSG may submit their availability for the Target Scheduling Month (TSM) as soon as it is ready, up to 11 months beyond the current TSM’s deadline.
+A DSG may submit their availability for the TSM as soon as it is ready, up to 11 months beyond the current TSM’s due date.
 Submissions for subsequent months will not be accepted.
-However, please note that the Agency expects representatives to consider the number of schedulable cases in each region close in time to the availability deadline for the TSM.
-Representatives who submit availability more than 10 days prior to a TSM deadline may not have had the opportunity to consider recent case transfers from one region to another.
-To ensure you are considering recent case transfers when submitting availability for a TSM, and to prevent being considered fully available because you did not submit availability for a region where your cases were transferred, we encourage representatives to submit availability no earlier than 10 days prior to the availability deadline for the TSM and no later than the deadline.
+However, please note that SSA expects representatives to consider the number of cases in a schedulable status when providing availability for the TSM.
+Therefore, we encourage representatives to submit availability no earlier than 10 days prior to the availability due date for the TSM and no later than the due date.

 No. A DSG should only include the start times of hearings when providing availability.
 If a DSG does include a time range for hearings in their submission, the time range should signify the first start time of a hearing and the last start time of a hearing within that range.
-The Agency does not accept requested end times for hearings.
-If the DSG includes a time range in their availability submission, the Agency will consider the end of that range as the start time of the last hearing.
+SSA does not accept requested end times for hearings.
+If the DSG includes a time range in their availability submission, SSA will consider the end of that range as the start time of the last hearing.

 How should a DSG indicate times of availability in their monthly availability submission?